Healthdirect Free Australian health advice you can count on.

 Many infectious diseases are uncommon in Australia, due to widespread vaccination and other public health measures.
 This is not the case in many other countries.

-Travelling can expose you to infectious diseases that are very rare in Australia.
+Travelling can make it more likely for you to catch infectious diseases that are very rare in Australia.

 A small tile image of an infographic which covers Healthy holiday tips